department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 ---
 layout: page-breadcrumbs.html
 title: Family Members
-template: 6-info-page
+template: detail-page
 relatedlinks:
+  - heading:
+    links:
     - url: /vocational-rehab-and-employment/vetsuccess/
       title: VetSuccess on Campus
       description: Find out if our counselors can help you transition from military to college life.
     - url: /vocational-rehab-and-employment/service-disabled/
       title: Options and Eligibility for the Service Disabled
       description: Help the Servicemember or Veteran in your family find out if they're eligible for VR&amp;E benefits and services.
     - url: /vocational-rehab-and-employment/apply-vre/
       title: Application Process for Servicemembers and Veterans
       description: Help the Servicemember or Veteran in your family learn how to apply for VR&amp;E benefits and services.
 ---

 <div class="va-introtext">